mgibbs189/sitemap-ui/README.md

 ### Features

-* Turn WP core sitemaps entirely
+* Turn off WP core sitemaps entirely
 * Exclude all (or specific) post types
 * Exclude all (or specific) taxonomies)
 * Exclude taxonomy terms by ID